solidjs-community/solid-primitives/packages/event-bus/README.md

 ## `createEventHub`

-Provides functions for using a group of emitters.
+Provides helpers for using a group of emitters.

 Can be used with [`createEmitter`](#createEmitter), [`createEventBus`](#createEventBus), [`createEventStack`](#createEventStack).